Updated slime tip……. I’ve found THE easiest slime to make of ALL the slimes!!!

 But if you’re after the messy gooey super fun to make slime….keep reading.

-My 5 year old is SLIME OBSESSED at the moment!
+My daughter is SLIME OBSESSED!
 Not a weekend goes by where I haven’t tried, or at least been asked (4 thousand times) to make slime.
 We’ve YouTube-d and tried all sorts of combinations of toothpaste, shaving cream, borax, flour, dishwashing liquid, white glue, clear glue and ENDLESS tubes of glitter.
 Some of them KINDA worked…….most of them DID NOT work.

 What you’ll need